 Alongside the Strat and Les Paul, the Telecaster completes electric guitar's unarguable holy trinity.
 For nearly 70 years, since its birth as the Broadcaster in 1950, this iconic guitar has endured as a touring workhorse, staked its claim in rock history and never left the hands of scores of session pros.

 The Tele wears its heart on its sleeve.
 It has survived in the hands of music's hardest-touring acts (Springsteen, The 'Stones et al) thanks to its simple, rock-solid build, while those trebly tones consistently cut-through in studio applications.

 It is also the perenial blank slate – a no-nonsense plank that can play host to all manner of customisations and tweaks.

-As you'll see browsing the instruments in our best Fender Telecasters guide below, from country classics, to affordable flexibility and the heaviest of metals, there is a Tele to suit practically all applications - here are our picks for the best Telecasters available today…
+As you'll see browsing the instruments in our best Fender Telecasters guide below, from country classics, to affordable flexibility and the heaviest of metals, there is a Tele to suit practically all applications – here are our picks for the best Telecasters available today…

 1. Fender Player Telecaster